Mexicali: Tourism

 Mexicali also relies on tourism as a medium to generate revenue, and visitors cross by foot or by car from Calexico, United States, every day.
 Tourists are mainly attracted to local taco stands, restaurants, pharmacies, bars and dance clubs.
 Near the border, in walking distance, there are many shops and stalls selling Mexican curios and souvenirs.
 Arizona and Nevada residents look for medical and dental services in Mexicali, since they tend to be less expensive than in the United States.
 Pharmacies sell some drugs without a prescription and at much lower cost than in the US, but some medications still require a doctor's prescription, although several accessible doctor offices are located near the border as well.

-Mexico's drinking age is 18 years old (vs. 21 in the United States) which makes it a common weekend destination for many high school and college students from Southern California.
+Mexico's drinking age is 18 years old (versus 21 in the United States) which makes it a common weekend destination for many high school and college students from Southern California.

-Mexicali hosts Baja Prog, one of the world's most important events in progressive rock.

 Mexicali hosts four main shopping malls, the most visited being Plaza La Cachanilla, located a mile away from the US border.
 The mall hosts a variety of shops, which sell a wide array of items, ranging from cheap Mexican curios to expensive imports.
 The Plaza La Cachanilla also represents a common place for people to socialize, especially during summer days when the weather reaches high temperatures, many families come and spend the day inside the air-conditioned mall.

 For recreation, Mexicali has bath halls, bowling alleys, traditional cantinas, car clubs, strip clubs, movie theaters, museums, a zoo, a convention center, supermarkets, and fast food restaurants for every choice of food.